-BA (Audiology)

-[4 years] 4 5 32
+BA (Audiology) [4 years]

-Closing date: 30 June

 Selection is based on academic achievement, and only 50 students are admitted.
 The conditional selection process starts in August each year.
-For more information, please contact The programme coordinator (see page 6).
+For more information, please contact the programme coordinator (see page 6).
 For Audiology and Speech-Language Pathology programmes, the first study year is the same.

 Note: We will consider both first- and second-choice applications for BA (Audiology).